Gold Rush 2024

 4000 India Hook Rd, Rock Hill, SC 29732

 Regardless of when you arrive or who you are- every car will be stopped and directed.
 Please identify yourself as Pack 108.
-Families that may come in without a scout, please don’t say “I’m here to see Johnny Smith where is he camping?”
+Families that may come in without a scout, please don’t say “I’m here to see Johnny Smith where he is camping?”
 Please use “My Son/Grandson is in Pack 108 where is their campsite” There will be 30+ packs there so to get directions to our campsite you need to identify by Pack number and not Scout Name.
 Once you get to Pack 108 campsite then ask a leader where Johnny Smith is camping.

 Friday